What you get!

 96″ or lower ceilings

-96″ or lower ceilings create the problem that though the wall is easiest to build plywood up on the floor, there will be know way to flip it into position for mounting it on the kick wall/ floor brace assembly.
+96″ or lower ceilings create the problem that though the wall is easiest to build plywood up on the floor, there will be no way to flip it into position for mounting it on the kick wall/ floor brace assembly.

 The solution is to trim off an inch or more off of the top of the plywood.
 Notice that this does not change or reduce the climbing surface as this removed plywood is all well above the top row of holds.
 This reduced plywood height also allows the wall angle to be raised all the way to 25 degrees before hitting the ceiling.
 I recommend cutting the plywood so the the resulting wall ends up 1″ shorter than your ceiling height.